ytmatos8807/Blog.Engine.FE/README.md

   $ git clone https://github.com/ytmatos8807/BlogEngine.git

+*  To configure the server address on the front you must edit the appsettings.json file

  To view the application in the browser and the swagger go to the url:

  url swagger -  https://localhost:44362/swagger/ui/index